commenthol/veloze-restbase/docs/index.md

 Update multiple documents

-To update documents id and version must be present in the document.
+To update documents id and version `v` must be present in the document.

 *Example Request*: